smallwat3r/rpi-gardener/README.md

 - 16x2 LCD alert display with scrolling text
 - Notifications when thresholds are crossed and when alerts resolve
 - Smart plug automation (TP-Link Kasa) for humidity control
+- Custom RPi HAT PCB and 3D-printable case (optional, can also wire manually)
 - Docker deployment

 ## Requirements